rusenask/mirage/docs/pages/commands.rst

           }
    }

 Note that these json payloads for the request and response are defined as strings.
-Stubo also excepts the defintion as dictionaries.
+Stubo also excepts the definition as dictionaries.

 Command Scripting
 =================

-The YAML file is run through a tornado templete processor before beging parsed and executed by Stubo.
+The YAML file is run through a template processor before being parsed and executed by Stubo.
 Any variables defined such as 'played_at' will evaluated and appropriate subsitutions made.

 A roll date example